McIntireEvan/math-stories/_pages/about.md

 I want to help create intuition about these subjects, and create explanations that my non-mathematician friends can understand and appreciate.

+I'll try to have a new post every other Sunday.

+If anything I write is incorrect or misleading, let me know!
+Make an [issue on Github](https://github.com/McIntireEvan/math-stories/issues) or get in touch [over email](mailto:mcintire.evan@gmail.com).

 ### Credits

 [Jekyll theme](https://github.com/ronv/sidey)